Fernando-A-Rocha/mta-add-models/README.md

 **Remember**: You cannot use the new added model IDs serverside.

-**Special**: When doing `setVehicleHandling` on a vehicle with custom ID data, the handling is stored intelligently by the library and it will make sure the vehicle keeps it each time `setElementModel` happens (serverside and clientside), because this triggers MTA to reset the vehicle's handling.
+**Special**: When doing `setVehicleHandling` (only on serverside vehicles) on a vehicle with custom ID data, the handling is stored intelligently by the library and it will make sure the vehicle keeps it each time `setElementModel` happens (serverside and clientside), because this triggers MTA to reset the vehicle's handling.
 Example #6 below showcases this.

 **See examples below** to understand how what's been described can be put in place.